openUC2/openUC2.github.io/docs/02_Toolboxes/02_ElectronicsBox/01_automation_intro.md

 ## Introduction

 The openUC2 Discovery Electronics Kit empowers users to explore advanced microscopy techniques by combining geometric optics and automation.
-By utilizing affordable, modular components, this kit allows you to build a fully functioning digital microscope with smart features such as automated focus stacking and digital phase contrast.
+By utilizing affordable, modular components, this kit allows you to build a fully functioning digital microscope with smart features.
 It’s an ideal learning tool for educators, students, and hobbyists interested in microscopy, optics, and electronics.

 ![](./IMAGES/EXP_1_Serial/BoxContent.jpg)
 *Electronics components to have a lot of fun with open-source fully automated microscopy*